Palm View Distinctives

 We believe that membership in the local church reflects the organic community already existing in the true body of Christ.
 Membership is a public commitment to Christ and His people, which serves to hold one another accountable.

-The membership of Palm View First Baptist Church shall be composed of individuals who are believers in the Lord Jesus Christ, who affirm the tenets outlined in the Doctrinal Statements, and who offer evidence, by their confession and their conduct, that they are living in accord with their affirmations.
+The membership of Palm View First Baptist Church shall be composed of individuals who are believers in the Lord Jesus Christ, who affirm the tenets outlined in the Doctrinal Statements, and who offer evidence, by their confession of faith, baptism by immersion, and by their conduct, that they are living in accord with their affirmations.

 In presenting oneself for membership, individuals are offering themselves to one another to be encouraged, rebuked, corrected, and served.
 To enter church membership is to enter into a covenant with the other members and the pastors.